 Lindatumune Nyono Mudimba

-Linda Mudimba grew up at Kariangwe in the Binga district in Zimbabwe.
-She now studies African languages and Communication at Lupane State University.
-Next to her artistic work she wants to become a journalist, to gain the skills and position of publicly representing the Tonga people and their culture in Zimbabwe and beyond.
-Her vision is to establish a newspaper in ChiTonga.
-She frankly talks about the challenges that education poses to people from the rural areas and to women in particular; as well as the added challenge young BaTonga are facing as members of a minority tribe in Zimbabwe; and how she herself came to know and value her native language and cultural background against all odds.
+Linda Mudimba grew up in Kariangwe in the district of Binga, Zimbabwe.
+She is currently studying African languages and communication at Lupane State University.
+She wants to become a journalist to publicly represent the Tonga people and their culture in Zimbabwe and beyond.
+Her vision is to start a newspaper in ChiTonga.
+She speaks candidly about the challenges of education for people from rural areas, especially women, and the additional challenge the young BaTonga face as a member of a minority tribe in Zimbabwe, as well as how she herself came to know and appreciate her native language and cultural background against all odds.

 Sarana is an experimental group based in Samarinda, Indonesia.
 Formed by Annisa Maharani and Sabrina Eka Felisiana in 2015.
 Sarana explores various sound sources from electronics to acoustics in order to create sounds that build on emotions.

 Farzaneh Nouri (Farzané) is an Iranian musician, researcher, and sound artist based in the Netherlands.
 Interested in experimental approaches to sound, science, and technology, she explores various disciplines such as electroacoustic music composition, computer science, cybernetics, acoustic ecology, and linguistics.
 As tools in her artistic practice, she uses creative coding, field recording, live electronics, as well as acoustic and programmable instruments.
 Her recent pieces investigate complex systems, natural algorithms, and human-machine interaction.
 Farzaneh composes for live performances, interactive installations, films, VR and multi-sensory experiences.
 The focus of her current research is on artificial intelligence methods in the framework of live electroacoustic music improvisation.